 ECED 439 (3.0) Online – Course Outline

-The course examines assessment for program planning purposes for infants and toddlers, and the role of Infant Development and Aboriginal Infant Development and Supported Child Development and Aboriginal Supported Child Development consultants in the process.
+This online course examines assessment for program planning purposes for infants and toddlers, and the role of Infant Development (ID) and Aboriginal Infant Development (AID) and Supported Child Development (SCD) and Aboriginal Supported Child Development (ASCD) consultants in the process.

-This online course is intended to provide students with information related to assessment for program planning purposes within diverse settings.
-This is a required course for students enrolled in the Infant Development/Supported Child Care Diploma/Certificate Program.
-It is intended for ID and AID consultants who work with children aged 0-3 in home, childcare or preschool settings; and SCD and ASCD consultants who work with children in childcare and school settings.
-This course would also be appropriate for early childhood education/pre-school teachers, pediatric nurses and rehabilitative therapists with a special interest in young children.
+ECED 439 is intended to provide students with information related to assessment for program planning purposes within diverse settings.
+It is intended for ID and AID consultants who work with children aged 0-3 in home, childcare, or preschool settings; and SCD and ASCD consultants who work with children in childcare and school settings.
+This course would also be appropriate for early childhood education/pre-school teachers, pediatric nurses, and rehabilitative therapists with a special interest in young children.
 Prospective students are expected to have completed a minimum of two years of college and/or university courses.

 By the end of this course, students will:

 - Understand and be able to utilize appropriate assessment procedures, practices, and tools with infants and young children;